You may wish to see an introduction to this section first.

 In the Iliad, Homer mentions two Eurymedon who tended the horses of Nestor and of Agamennon.
 It is an indication that horses were bred in the valley of the River Eurymedon in ancient times.
 They were a major source of income for Aspendos.
 Archaeological evidence indicates that the town flourished in the IIIrd and IInd centuries BC.
 Its remaining monuments however are dated IInd century AD, a period of great wealth in most of the provinces of the Roman Empire.

 A kind of stadium forms a leading feature upon this Acropolis, more particularly from its having an immensely high screen or square wall at the end, which has been ornamented in front with a rich projecting marble cornice.
-C. Fellows.
+Fellows.

-Fellows mistook the long agora and the nymphaeum at its end for a stadium.
+Fellows mistook the long agora and the nymphaeum at its end for a stadium or a circus.
 He perhaps believed the row of shops to have been the carceres (cages) from which chariots started the race.
 In the IInd century AD the shape of the hill was modified in order to obtain a very large terrace.
 We can assume that the Roman monuments in the agora were to some extent replacements/enlargements of buildings/facilities of the IIIrd century BC and that the centre of the town was always located where we see it now, although not on such a large terrace.

 One side of the agora was entirely occupied by a gigantic fountain.
 It is similar to that at Side and to fountains recently discovered and reconstructed at Sagalassos, not far from Aspendos.
 In general these facilities are dated between the reign of Emperor Hadrian (117-138) and that of Emperor Septimius Severus (193-211).
 The niches housed statues of deities or emperors (with their wives) or of wealthy citizens who had financed the construction of the fountain.